Aniket-Chakraborty-tech/Python-basic/README.md

 👤 Author
 --------
-The Hotel Management and Utility Project was created by [Your Name].
+The Hotel Management and Utility Project was created by Aniket Chakraborty.
 The project is open-source and available on GitHub.

 📝 License
 --------